Unforgettable Wedding at Saint James Hotel Red Wing MN

 Historical

-Second, and that’s from far why I love this venue, the St. James offers:
+Second, and that’s by far why I love this venue, the St. James offers:

-- a historical vintage aisle with outstanding room (Victorian style, club style)
+- A historical vintage aisle with an outstanding room (Victorian style, club style)

-- some historical rooms for you and your guests, where is perfect to get ready
+- Some historical rooms for you and your guests, which are perfect to get ready

-- and historic story, which confer a soul at venue
+- A historic story, which confers a soul to the venue

-- a panoramic view on the Mississippi River and the bluff
+- A panoramic view of the Mississippi River and the bluff

-So from far, this venue offers a lot of options that could be used for amazing photo backdrops.
+So by far, this venue offers a lot of options that could be used for amazing photo backdrops.

 The Getting Ready for the Bride and Groom